jts/nanopore_cfdna/README.md

 If you have multiple cores available use the `--threads` parameter to specify how many you would like to use.

 ## Results
 The nextflow pipeline automatically creates a `work` directory and `results` directory for each sample.
-Inside the results directory you will:
+Inside the results directory you will find:
 - `sample.fragmentation_ratios.tsv`: Ratio of short to long reads in 5Mb bins.
 More info [here](https://www.nature.com/articles/s41467-021-24994-w).
 Fragmentome can be plotted with `plot_fragmentome.r`
 - `sample.bamstats.tsv`: *Pomoxis* alignment statistics
 - `sample.read_modifications.tsv`: nanopolish methylation calling for reads
 - `sample.reference_modifications.tsv`: nanopolish methylation calling for each coordinate on the reference
+- `sample.bam`: alignment against reference
+In the launch directory you will find:
-- `sample.cpgfreq.csv`: Modification frequency of CpG sites uses in methylation atlas deconvolution.
+- `cpgfreq.csv`: Modification frequency of CpG sites uses in methylation atlas deconvolution.
 Can be used as input [here](https://github.com/nloyfer/meth_atlas).
-- `sample.bam`: alignment against reference
+- `cpgfreq_deconv_output.csv`: Methylation deconvolution output.
+Estimation of proportion of cell type heterogeneity for each sample.
+- `cpgfreq_deconv_plot.png`: Methylation deconvolution output.
+Stacked bar plot of cell type heterogeneity.